JetBrains/teamcity-documentation/topics/clearcase.md

 <note>

 __Since TeamCity 2019.2__, the [VCS Support: ClearCase](https://plugins.jetbrains.com/plugin/13210-vcs-support-clearcase) plugin has been unbundled.
-To integrate TeamCity with ClearCase, download and install the plugin as described [here](installing-additional-plugins.md).
+To integrate TeamCity with ClearCase, download and [install the plugin](installing-additional-plugins.md).

 </note>